iamutkarshb/scraping-github-topic-repositories/README.md

     - Verify the information in the CSV files by reading them back using [Pandas](https://pandas.pydata.org).

 **Notes**
-Refer to the Jupyter notebook, documentation for each code has been added.
+Refer to the Jupyter notebook, documentation added.
 The Final code comprise of all the code we have done above and also scrapping of the top 25 repositories out of a topic page.